MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 > System.ComponentModel.Win32Exception: LoadLibrary failed for: [sdk_wrapper_dotnet.dll] when calling MIP.Initialize().

-Your application does not have the required runtime, or was not built as Release.
+Your application doesn't have the required runtime, or was not built as Release.
 See [Ensure your app has the required runtime](setup-configure-mip.md#ensure-your-app-has-the-required-runtime) for more information.

 ### Error: "ProxyAuthError exception"